 15 minutes down the road is the coastal town of Looe.
 Again, the weather wasn’t great when we visited, so we had a quick walk along the harbour, popped into a few shops, attempted to win some cuddly toys in the amusements and then had some posh fish and chips.
 We even managed to pick up a cool umbrella for Toddler L.

 Cornwall is an awesome destination for a family-friendly holiday and Penbugle is a great location for the coast, moors and visitor attractions such as Eden Project.
-At £42 per night for a mid-season weekday for two adults (under threes and dogs are free), it’s certainly an affordable way to have a staycation.
+At £42 per night for a mid-season weekday for two adults (under threes are free), it’s certainly an affordable way to have a staycation.
 I’d suggest it fits somewhere in between a camping and caravanning holiday – it’s more glamorous than camping (hence the term ‘glamping’), but isn’t quite as comfortable as a caravan.

 With home comforts like lighting, heating and a kettle in the cabin, as well as a shared kitchen and toilets / showers, Penbugle has all of the bases covered in terms of home comforts.
 The picnic and fire pit area is a great addition and we enjoyed spending some time outside when the weather was nice.
 Sure, there wasn’t a TV, WiFi or other mod cons, but the point of a break like this is to lose yourself in nature and get away from it all.
 We certainly did that, as we enjoyed spending quality time together without everyday distractions.